 For me, a single speed isn’t even enough.
 I’m happy that a bike with a freewheel can coast, but when I’m pedaling forward, I want more flexibility.
 On a single-speed bike, as I said previously, the mechanics of pedaling forward work the same way as on a fixie.
 It’s pretty simple: the amount I revolve my pedals and the distance I travel will always be in a consistent ratio.
 On solid ground with no wind, this means that the amount of force I apply to the pedals will decide how fast I will go: the more force I apply, the faster the pedals revolve, and the faster the bike will go.
 But on hills and rough terrain, we run into problems.
 Whether it’s gravity pulling me down as a ride up an incline or it’s mud holding me back in a wet field of grass, for example, I’ll struggle more than usual to move forward.
 It is going to take more of my energy to overcome these forces and keep my bike moving at the speed I want to go.

 To circumvent this challenge, I opted to purchase a multi-speed bike, with three sprockets of successively smaller size fixed to the pedals, and eight sprockets in a similar arrangement fixed to the back wheel.
 On any given gear, like on any other type of bike, one full turn of the pedal makes the front sprocket revolve all the way around.
 That means if this sprocket has 53 teeth, for instance, one full revolution of the pedal will cause the bike chain to advance 53 spots.
 Meanwhile, the sprocket on the rear wheel is smaller (it might have 14 teeth or so), which means that when the chain advances 53 spots, the rear sprocket has to revolve more than once to advance as many spots.
 It will make one full revolution for 14, another to get to 28, a third to reach 42, and part of another to reach 53, matching a full revolution of the front sprocket.
-Notice how, in the video below, the smaller (rear) sprocket is revolving more slowly than the larger (front) sprocket.
+Notice how, in the video below, the smaller (rear) sprocket is revolving faster than the larger (front) sprocket.
 This is because the smaller sprocket has to revolve more to keep up with the chain that is being guided by the large sprocket.

 The difference between the sizes of the front and rear sprockets is called the “gear ratio” and it affects how far I go each time I revolve the pedals.
 The smaller the rear sprocket is (on higher gears), the fewer teeth it has, which means it will revolve more times per full revolution of the pedals, and the bike will move farther.
 And this means that by changing the size of my sprocket, I can change how much force I need to apply to the pedal to make my bike move.
-In fact, if I revolve the pedals once while I’m riding on a smaller sprocket, causing the wheels to revolve a lot more than once, the amount of energy I’ll need to put into pedaling will be spread out across more revolutions.
+In fact, if I revolve the pedals once while I’m riding on a smaller sprocket, causing the wheels to revolve a lot more per revolution of the pedal, the amount of energy I’ll need to put into pedaling will be spread out across more revolutions.
 This means I’ll have less energy to put into each individual revolution, and pedaling will feel a lot harder.

 Conversely, If I’m on a lower gear, where my chain wraps around a larger sprocket, all the energy I put into the pedals will translate into less motion, which means that the energy I put into pedaling is more concentrated over a shorter distance, which makes pedaling feel much easier.